bryndin/ai-coded-pacman/journal.md

 ***Prompt:***
 Pacman move logic has a collision problem.
 Suggest code modifications to resolve them.
-In the 1move()` function below `desiredDirX` and `desiredDirY` are the new desired direction for Pacman, while `directionX` and `directionY` are the current movement direction,  each can take values of -1, 0, or 1. `canMove` function checks 4 corners of Pacman against the grid to know if there is a wall or open space.
+In the `move()` function below `desiredDirX` and `desiredDirY` are the new desired direction for Pacman, while `directionX` and `directionY` are the current movement direction,  each can take values of -1, 0, or 1. `canMove` function checks 4 corners of Pacman against the grid to know if there is a wall or open space.
 <- code ->

 > [!NOTE]